EisenDev/Verity/README.md

+While the assessment focused on a data table, an enterprise B2B dashboard cannot exist in a vacuum.
+I chose to implement a Sovereign Architecture that includes a secure login gateway and an AI-assisted liaison.
+This ensures that the RBAC (Role-Based Access Control) and Heuristic Tagging requirements are not just visual mocks, but part of a functional, maintainable ecosystem ready for production.

 # VERITY - Sovereign Operational Intelligence

 VERITY is a high-end, military-grade B2B SaaS architecture designed for luxury hospitality auditing and forensics.
 It provides a state-of-the-art interface for managing operational risk, ensuring data integrity through a strictly enforced Role-Based Access Control (RBAC) system, and automating remediation costing via the **Intelligence Liaison (Gemini AI)**.